View Document Text

 ETF Risks

-fluctuate with the price of the underlying securities that make up the funds.
-In addition, ETFs have a trading risk based
+will fluctuate with the price of the underlying securities that make up the funds.
+In addition, ETFs have a trading

-on the loss of cost efficiency if the ETFs are traded actively and a liquidity risk if the ETFs have a large bid-ask spread
+risk based on the loss of cost efficiency if the ETFs are traded actively and a liquidity risk if the ETFs have a large

-and low trading volume.
-The price of an ETF fluctuates based upon the market movements and may dissociate from
+bid-ask spread and low trading volume.
+The price of an ETF fluctuates based upon the market movements and

 Bond Risks

-if interest rates rise, and vice versa, the risk depends on two things, the bond’s time to maturity, and the coupon rate
+fall if interest rates rise, and vice versa, the risk depends on two things, the bond’s time to maturity, and the coupon

-of the bond.
-(2) reinvestment risk, i.e. the risk that any profit gained must be reinvested at a lower rate than was
+rate of the bond.
+(2) reinvestment risk, i.e. the risk that any profit gained must be reinvested at a lower rate than

-previously being earned, (3) inflation risk, i.e. the risk that the cost of living and inflation increase at a rate that exceeds
+was previously being earned, (3) inflation risk, i.e. the risk that the cost of living and inflation increase at a rate

-the income investment thereby decreasing the investor’s rate of return, (4) credit default risk, i.e. the risk associated
+that exceeds the income investment thereby decreasing the investor’s rate of return, (4) credit default risk, i.e. the

-with purchasing a debt instrument which includes the possibility of the company defaulting on its repayment
+risk associated with purchasing a debt instrument which includes the possibility of the company defaulting on its

-obligation, (5) rating downgrades, i.e. the risk associated with a rating agency’s downgrade of the company’s rating
+repayment obligation, (5) rating downgrades, i.e. the risk associated with a rating agency’s downgrade of the

 Mutual Fund Risks